Skip to main content

 A type is null-exclusive under every parameterization if it has a nullness-subtype-establishing path to either of the following:

-• any type whose nullness operator is MINUS_NULL
+• any type whose nullness operator there is reason to be comfortable treating as MINUS_NULL

-This rule refers specifically to a "class or array type," as distinct from other types like type variables and intersection types.
+This rule refers to particular kinds of types as distinct from other types like type variables and intersection types.

 When code dereferences an expression, we anticipate that tools will check whether the expression is null-exclusive under every parameterization.